EmiliaWiehe/Tetris/README.md

 - use keys to move and turn obstacles around # done
 - displaty current score                     # done
 - increase pace and level over time          # done
-- function to hold obstacle for later
+- function to hold obstacle for later        # done
 - function to pause game                     # done

 ## Things to do:
 - ! change variable and method names
+- improve hold function (can be used multiple times)
 - improve level system
 - !! docstrings
 - bag system (random figures)
 - movement options when at ground

 ## Extras
+- instructions pause
 - user name
 - start from higher level
 - highscore